Lewan24/DatabasesBackupServiceDotNet/README.md

 Anyway the main purpose of using service is just making backups for databases.
 In main goal service includes email informing system, backups encryption, history of backups, statistics report.

-Maybe in future after finishing all goals and tasks, I will add dedicated application to create statistics, reports, changing settings in user friendly way in this service (This probably will be working with existing dbBackupservice application path, and will be using logs, histories and generally application directory to handle all logic and work).
+## Future goals
+In near future my goal is to create open-source portfolio application on github pages that will include configuration generator for each public application that I create.<br>

+So there will be dedicated page also for this DbBackupService, where you could generate config file using easy switches and buttons.<br>
+There also will be place to upload and modify existing config file, read documentation, tips, how to etc.

 ## Work logic